/// Evasive Self-Defense Guide For The Untrained [updated]

 The best (if possible) tactic is the avoidance of any situation where physical contact self-defense may be required.
-Unconsciously we avoid obvious signs of danger as a natural instinct for self-preservation, but this passive defense is very limited as a visitor in a foreign country.
+Subconsciously we avoid obvious signs of danger as a natural instinct for self-preservation, but this passive defense is very limited as a visitor in a foreign country.

 Mind your surroundings and evaluate the local people.
 Practice observing the little details around you and keep them in the back of your mind.
 Nothing too specific, just anything that sticks out that can be easily retained by memory.